rgitrepo/Jenkins-CICD-Pipeline/README.md

 Paste the generated credentials from SonarQube to Secrets here in Jenkins.

-ID can be named SonarQube.
+ID can be named sonarqube.

 ![10-sonarqube-credentials-in-jenkins](https://github.com/rgitrepo/Jenkins-CICD-Pipeline/assets/77811423/5b0905dd-e997-484c-9039-d0fff3b05a34)